Protect your business online

 - installing unauthorised programmes on the employee's machines

-- uploading files to online file-sharing service, personal cloud or storage network
+- uploading files to an online file-sharing service, personal cloud or storage network

 - downloading unauthorised files (eg music, films or photographs)